ColinRitman/C0DL3/README_FWEI.md

 ## Overview

-**Fwei** is Fuego's native gas unit, designed specifically for the HEAT ecosystem.
-It provides a practical and intuitive way to express gas prices and transaction costs in the Fuego blockchain.
+**Fwei** is zkC0DL3's native gas unit, designed specifically for the HEAT ecosystem.
+It provides a practical and intuitive way to express gas prices and transaction costs on the zkC0DL3 rollup.

 ## Unit Definitions